-How To Make Overnight Oats — The Ultimate On-The-Go-Breakfast
+How To Make Overnight Oats

 Instructions

-- Combine almond milk, oats, chia seeds, honey, vanilla and dried fruit in a 250-mL Mason jar
+- Combine milk, oats, chia seeds, honey, vanilla and dried fruit in a 250-mL Mason jar

-- Stire well, then cover and refrigerate overnight
+- Stir well, then cover and refrigerate overnight

 - Before serving, top with banana and almonds

-You can also make no-cook overnight steel-cut oats with this dairy-free recipe that comes together in a thermos — it’s truly a grab-and-go dream come true.
+You can also make no-cook overnight steel-cut oats with this dairy-free recipe that comes together in a thermos—it’s truly a grab-and-go dream come true.